-Giulia Sandri was previously a Research Fellow at the Christ Church and at the Department of Politics and International Relations of the University of Oxford.
+She was previously Postdoctoral Research Fellow at Christ Church college and at the Department of Politics and International Relations of the University of Oxford.
 She holds a PhD from the Université Libre de Bruxelles, Belgium.

 Languages spoken: English, French, Italian